 Everybody is probably making a few automatic payments through time, some of you each month.
 Just think about your monthly Netflix subscription payments or a gym membership.
 Yes, these are real examples of recurring payments.

 In today’s world, the subscription model continues to grow in popularity.
 Due to the steady cash flow and other advantages of recurring payments, many businesses are now using the subscription model.
 Let’s dig together into everything you need to know about using (automated) recurring payments to transform your business, stabilize your cash flow, and, most important – keep your customers happy.

-Recurring payment happens when a business automatically charges a customer on a set schedule (weekly, monthly, annually, or custom intervals) for the goods or services they purchase.
-Once the customers give their permission, these automatic payments usually charge to a customer’s credit card or debit card through payment gateways or are deducted from their bank account through an ACH transfer for countries located in The States or SEPA for countries inside the EU.
+Recurring charges happen when a business automatically charges a customer on a set schedule (weekly, monthly, annually, or custom intervals) for the goods or services they purchase.
+Once the customers give their permission, these automatic payments are usually charged to a customer’s credit card or debit card through payment gateways or are deducted from their bank account through an ACH transfer for countries located in The States or SEPA for countries inside the EU.

 Which businesses are using the recurring payments?

 Many different businesses use recurring payment plans – from Telecom businesses that provide usage-based (metered) billing to newspaper and magazines subscriptions and gym memberships.
-Also, don’t forget on SaaS applications like Google, Dropbox, Netflix.
+Also, don’t forget about SaaS applications like Google, Dropbox, and Netflix.
 Let’s agree that a variety of industries and businesses can use recurring billings.

 How do recurring payments benefit consumers?

 Consumers enjoy the ease of auto-pay that automatically deducts the pre-arranged subscription fee for any business services.
 Here, customers don’t have to worry about payments, so they’re free to focus on the experiences and value of the service that you offer.
 Other recurring payments benefits for customers could include:

 - automated receipts sent to text or email,

 - ability to quickly update payment methods and subscriptions levels,